chtheodoro/habfuzz/README.md

 There are three available scenarios based on the method used for deriving the outcome of each IF-THEN rule from the reference conditions of the program, (i) the moderate scenario, where the different suitability values for the same combinations of flow velocity, water depth and substrate type are averaged to derive the final suitability, (ii) the worst scenario, where the final suitability is derived from the minimum observed suitability and (iii) the optimum scenario where the final suitability is derived by the maximum observed suitability.
 A default scenario is also present (the moderate scenario).
 Note that if a specific combination in the observed data does not match a combination in the reference data, the program returns a value of ‘-1’ for the habitat suitability.

 After selecting the desired scenario, the user is asked to select the defuzzification method (see section 1).
 A default method (centroid) is also available.
-After selecting the defuzzification method, HABFUZZ calls the relevant FORTRAN subroutines to perform the tasks selected.
+After selecting the defuzzification method, Habfuzz calls the relevant FORTRAN subroutines to perform the tasks selected.
 The program informs the user when the process is completed and indicates the suitability.txt file created where the suitability values are stored.
 The file is located in the ‘habfuzz’ subfolder.

 ![9](https://cloud.githubusercontent.com/assets/21544603/18668730/c8fadf2e-7f3f-11e6-9a49-8402269a5fa1.png)

 4.3.
 Modifying the code according to the user preferences

 While the software is developed to quickly apply the fuzzy inference process for the calculation of the habitat suitability, the user can change the code according to his/her requirements in order to apply the fuzzy inference process for other topics requiring the implementation of fuzzy logic.
-Possible changes can be applied at specific HABFUZZ processes mentioned below:
+Possible changes can be applied at specific Habfuzz processes mentioned below:

 a.
 INPUT ARRAY SIZE - The current limit of input array size (the number of rows at each file and therefore the number of nodes in the computational grid) is set at 3000.
 However, the user can change this value by changing accordingly the ‘rsize’ parameter in the fdeclarations.f95 file.

 a.
-FUZZIFICATION - The fuzzification process of HABFUZZ is included in the subroutine fuzzifier.f95.
+FUZZIFICATION - The fuzzification process of Habfuzz is included in the subroutine fuzzifier.f95.
 It converts the crisp inputs of flow velocity and water depth to fuzzy sets (membership functions).
 The program creates five trapezoidal-shaped flow velocity functions (five classes of flow velocity), (a) very low, (b) low, (c) moderate, (d) high and (e) very high and five classes of water depth (a) very shallow, (b) shallow, (c) moderate, (d) deep and (e) very deep.
 The substrate type is treated as a crisp input throughout the process since the types of substrate are well defined and there is no need to be fuzzified.
 The user can either change the values at each membership function included in the fdeclarations.f95 file (marked as A. PARAMETERS OF THE FUZZIFICATION PROCESS), which results in changing the trapezoidal vertices of each membership function or change the whole membership function.

 ![fig5](https://cloud.githubusercontent.com/assets/21544603/18668781/325aad78-7f40-11e6-90c8-acf60eaac17b.png)